There is plenty of history and heritage in South Gloucestershire.

 Ram Hill Colliery

 Ram Hill Colliery in Coalpit Heath is a scheduled ancient monument listed with Historic England.
 The site is managed by volunteers and offers an insight into the industrial past of the area.
-Find out about the work of the Friends of Ram Hill colliery on their Facebook page.

 Warmley Signal Box

-Warmley signal box is a grade 2 listed building that still has the original mechanisms and levers.
+Warmley Signal Box is a grade 2 listed building that still has the original mechanisms and levers.
 It was built in 1918 to serve the Bath and Mangotsfield railway line.
 The box is a Midland Railway type 4D and was taken out of use in 1968.

-It has good access from the Bristol to Bath railway cycle path and can be hired for community events.
+It has good access from the Bristol to Bath railway path and can be hired for community events.

 Winterbourne Medieval Barn